3-connected Reduction for Regular Graph Covers

-We conclude with the remaining case that both $A$ and $A'$ are proper atoms.
-Recall that $\bo A$ is defined as neighbors of $\int A$ in $G$, and that $\bo A'$ are neighbors of $\int A'$ in $G$.
-The proof is illustrated in Fig.~\ref{fig:intersecting_atoms}.
+We conclude with the remaining case assuming that both $A$ and $A'$ are proper atoms.
+Recall that $\bo A$ is defined as the set neighbors of vertices of $\int A$ in $G\setminus \int A$, and similarly, $\bo A'$ is the set of neighbors of vertices of $\int A'$ in $G\setminus \int A'$, for an illustration see Fig.~\ref{fig:intersecting_atoms}.

 Suppose for contradiction that $\int A \cap \bo A' \ne \emptyset$ and let $u' \in \int A$.
 By definition, $u'$ has at least one neighbor in $\int A'$, and since $\int A \cap \int A' = \emptyset$, this neighbor does not belong to $\int A$.
 Therefore, without loss of generality, we have $u \in \int A'$ and $uu' \in \bE(G)$.
 Since $A$ is a proper atom, the set $\{u',v\}$ is not a 2-cut, so there is another neighbor of $u$ in $\int A$, which has to be equal $v'$.
 Symmetrically, $u'$ has another neighbor in $\int A'$ which is $v$.
 So $\bo A \subseteq \int A'$ and $\bo A' \subseteq \int A$.
 If $\bo A = \int A'$ and $\bo A' = \int A$, the graph is $K_4$ (since the minimal degree of cut-vertices is three) which contradicts existence of 2-cuts and atoms.
 If for example $\int A \ne \bo A'$, then $\bo A'$ does not cut a subset of $\int A$, so there exists $w' \in \int A$ which is a neighbor of $\int A'$, which contradicts that $\bo A'$ cuts $\int A'$ from the rest of the graph. \end{proof}